SAP/cloud-sdk-java/docs/blogs/oss-part3.md

 As you can see, the main build triggers the CI workflow and runs the deployment afterward.
 When triggering the CI workflow it passes a parameter to inform the workflow it should also run the BlackDuck scan.
+Finally, in case the workflow fails it also sends a Slack notification to the development team.

 ### The Release Workflow